SportmasterAn online store for a sporting goods chain

 Challenge

-Sportmaster wanted to integrate all its channels of customer interaction into a single sequence to become omni-channel.
+Sportmaster wanted to integrate all its channels of customer interaction into a single sequence to become omnichannel.

 What we’ve done for that

-Personalized the website for various audiences
+Personalized website for various audiences

-Made spacey dynamic design and bright banners.
+Created a dynamic airy design and bright banners.

-Vancouver, +5
+Vancouver, 41°F

-Quebec, −10
+Quebec, 14°F

 Added mini-surveys to learn more about customers

-Simplified the registration form
+Streamlined registration form

 Updated the account page and bonus program widgets

-The personal account page was transformed into a mission control center for the user to receive useful content, see orders history and track their status.
+We transformed the personal account page into a full-on mission control center where users receive helpful content, view order history, and track order status.

-Added items previews and updated their listing
+Added item previews and updated item listings

 Product recommendations